 You are here

-Life in Mompox is lulled by the shifting breeze of the Magdalena River, Colombia´s main artery.
+Life in Mompox is tempered by the gentle breeze off the Magdalena River, Colombia’s main artery.
 The town, whose historic center was declared a World Heritage Site by UNESCO, grew from what used to be an island vault for the gold and silver plundered by the Spaniards during the colonization of the Americas.
-Mompox was founded in 1540 and is about six hours from Cartagena.
+Mompox was founded in 1540 and is located about six hours away from Cartagena.

 What to do in Mompox

-Magical realism is everywhere here.
-Gabriel García Márquez, in his novel 'The General in His Labyrinth', refers to the glorious past of Santa Cruz de Mompox, which you will undoubtedly sense as you walk the streets of the town and pause at its corners to hear the stories people tell.
-It is also an unforgettable boat trip through the swamp of Pijiño, where birds and flora of the region abound, is sure to be another unforgettable experience.
+Magical realism is alive and well here.
+In his novel “The General in His Labyrinth,” Gabriel García Márquez refers to the glorious past of Santa Cruz de Mompox, which you will undoubtedly sense as you walk the streets of the town and pause at its corners to hear stories from the locals.
+Taking a boat trip through the Pijiño swamp, where the birdsand flora of the region abound, is sure to be another unforgettable experience.

 Walking the streets and admiring the colonial architecture of its buildings, learning about the art of filigree gold and exploring nearby swamps are among the plans for travellers to Mompox.